rabix/sbpack/Readme.md

 # sbpack

-Packs a DocWithUrl workflow, resolving linked processes, includes and imports and uploads it to a project on the SB platform.
+Packs a CWL workflow, resolving linked processes, includes and imports and uploads it to a project on the SB platform.

 ```